sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 | **Field name** | **Description**
 |---- |----
 | **Select plan(s)** | This section is for agencies to select product subscription plan(s). <ul><li>To select a subscription plan, go to the individual product tab.
 You need to select subscription plan(s) for all the required product(s) before you can proceed to the next step.</li></ul>
-| **Select subscription period**| Select **Start date.** This is the date when your agency intends to start using the SGTS products that they have subscribed to. <ul><li>Actual start date will be later than the selected start date as it includes the time required for:</li>
-<li>1.
-The agency approver to approve the system creation request.</li>
-<li>2.
-The agency to provide product configuration details.</li>
-<li>3.
-The product team to provision the resources.</li>
+| **Select subscription period**| Select **Start date.** This is the date when your agency intends to start using the SGTS products that they have subscribed to.
+However, actual start date will be later than the selected start date as it includes the time required for: <ul><li>The agency approver to approve the system creation request.</li><li>The agency to provide product configuration details.</li><li>The product team to provision the resources.</li></ul>
 | **Product agreement** | To download a copy of the product’s terms and conditions, click **Product agreement.**
 | Select a plan| This refers to the subscription plan which contains details of the chargeable items in a product with the specified charges.
 The plans are:<ul><li>**Bundled plan-** To subscribe to multiple items in a product.</li><li>**Individual plan-** To subscribe to a single item in a product.</li><li>**Add-ons-** To subscribe to a single item in a product.
 However, cannot be selected on its own and must be included with an individual plan or a bundled plan.